rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/534_ROS-communication.md

 When a package allows for inbound ROS interfaces, you must provide hints to leverage the automatic targeting feature.
 The platform introspects the package to determine if it must enforce the unique identity constraints required for multi-robot communication.

-As the platform follows a provider only semantic, determining this is straightforward for ***scoped*** as it is based on the identity of the deployment itself.
+As the platform follows a provider-only semantic, determining this is straightforward for ***scoped*** as it is based on the identity of the deployment itself.
 It gets complicated for targeting as this depends on the identity of other peers.
 When a package is the first to be deployed (or root in any particular subtree of dependants) it becomes necessary to provide a hint to indicate that